-Hiroshi Kawano may correctly claim to have been among the very first in the world who experimented with a computer to generate visual works that could enter the domain of art.
-His pioneering position is exceptional insofar as he came to digital art from philosophy, i.e. neither from mathematics/engineering.
-In 1964, he published first designs that had been calculated at the University of Tokyo with the help of a digital computer: it was an OKITAC 5090A.
-These works were shown in Europe in 1968 at the Tendencies 4 symposium - part of the Computers and Visual Research exhibition, which was most likely the first of Kawano's participation in exhibitions.
-By that time, Kawano was teaching aesthetics at the Metropolitan College of Air Technology.
-He went on to develop his own programs to compute arrangements of colored, axis-aligned rectangles.
-He used the (line-printer) output of such calculations to realize colored images by hand.
-The visualization of color and form for Kawano follows from an apparently vital aesthetic process in which analysis bears the same "artificial" relation to programming as reduction might bear to painting.
-In this particular work, Hiroshi Kawano did not simply digitize Piet Mondrian; it could be stated inversely that he was among the first to Mondrianize digital art.
-Kawano also experimented with texts, sculpture, and music.
-Kawano says that Max Bense was an important source of inspiration for his algorithmic art.
-His approach was strongly influenced by cybernetics and Bense's information aesthetics.
-He participated in the Tendencies 4 and 5 symposia and exhibitions at Zagreb in Croatia.
+Unlike many of his peers, Hiroshi Kawano approached the practice of computational visual art from the practice of philosophy, as opposed to mathematics, engineering, or computer sciences.
+During his studies, Kawano found himself drawn to the teachings of German philosopher Max Bense; particularly his theories about measuring beauty using scientific rules.
+In an era when computers were first being used to apply algorithms and logic to complex (even abstract) problems, Kawano considered the possibility of using computers to "program" beauty - or popular notions of beauty.
+In experimenting with creating rules and algorithms for computers to generate "beautiful" artwork in the early 1960s, Kawano found that many of his geometric, colorful results could resemble the similarly angular paintings of Piet Mondrian.
+Upon making this connection, Kawano was inspired by the similar relationship between the artificiality of programming analysis and painting.
+In this work (as was the case in many others from this series), "Hiroshi Kawano did not simply digitize Piet Mondrian; it could be stated inversely that he was among the first to Mondrianize digital art" (as written by Claudio Rivera).
+Kawano went on to participate in the Tendencies 4 and 5 symposia and exhibitions at Zagreb in Croatia.
 He published many articles on the relationship between aesthetics, art, and Artificial Intelligence.
 Theories of the mind as information processors have interested him greatly.
 Also included in this exhibition by the artist is Simulated Color Mosaic (1972).
 Kawano (1925-2012) is one of the most important pioneers of computer art, with his first publication dated September 1964 (in Japanese in the IBM Review).
 Kawano received his Ph.D. from Osaka University in 1986, and taught extensively throughout many universities in Japan.
 In 2010 the Center for Art and Media (ZKM) in Karlsruhe, Germany, acquired most of his works and his archive.
 A first retrospective exhibition was arranged at ZKM by curator Margit Rosen.
-These works appear courtesy of the Michael and Anne Spalter Collection (Providence, RI)
+These works appear courtesy of the Anne and Michael Spalter Digital Art Collection (Providence, RI)